johanneswilm/global-radio-news/README.md

 ---

 **Note**: Stream URLs and RSS feeds may change over time.
 This app provides a simple interface to public streams and podcasts but does not guarantee availability.
 The app uses third-party CORS proxy services for RSS feeds - for production use, consider hosting your own proxy.
 Please respect the terms of service of individual broadcasters and podcast publishers.

+---

+For any issues or questions, please open an issue on the GitHub repository.